Table of Contents

 Doctrine and Covenants 25:15

 I have no requirement to make 1 John 5:13 subject to Doctrine and Covenants 25:15.
 The promise of John does not demand a perfect record of commandment keeping.
-So what assurance can these Mormon men bring that will not be shattered by this scripture?
-And if no assurance can be offered, what is the basis for their Mormon testimony?
+So what assurance can these Mormon men bring that will not be shattered by their own scripture?
+If they cannot offer any assurance, what is the basis of their Mormon testimony?

 Summation

-Many years have passed, and no better assurance has been offered.
-I see this Bishop and Stake President occasionally, even though they try to avoid me.
+Many years passed without these Mormon leaders offering a better assurance.
+I see this Bishop and Stake President occasionally, even though avoid me when they are able.
 Their inability to provide a better assurance has become, for them, a wall that stands between us.
-I can’t help but think of the words of the Mormon prophet, Brigham Young, and how these two modern Mormon leaders have proven their prophet to be wrong,
+I can’t help but think of the Mormon prophet, Brigham Young, and how these two men proved their prophet to be wrong,

 We may very properly say that the sectarian world do not know anything correctly, so far as pertains to salvation.
 Ask them where heaven is?- where they are going to when they die?-where Paradise is! -and there is not a priest in the world that can answer your questions.
 Ask them what kind of a being our Heavenly Father is, and they cannot tell you so much as Balaam’s ass told him.
 They are more ignorant than children.